-FEI ID number: r.lomovatskaya@maximaequisport.ru
+FEI ID number: 10228752

+Contact email: r.lomovatskaya@maximaequisport.ru

+Please fill in Annex XV - FEI Entry System for the Timing Provider

-Contact email: No Name of the company: Contact person at Event Name: FEI ID number: Contact email: The FEI may require to be provided with real time results data feed of your events according to FEI requirements; in this case you and your provider will be informed accordingly.
-8. OTHER TECHNOLOGY/SERVICE PROVIDER(S) Will you use other technology/service provider(s) at your event?
-Yes Name of Company: Contact person: Name: FEI ID number (if applicable): Contact email: Activity/Function: (i.e.: Accreditations, Stable Management, Camera system, Sensors, etc) No 🗌 9.
-PRIZE GIVING CEREMONY The owner of the winning horse/pony must be invited to the prize giving ceremony for the Grand Prix, if present at the event.
+The FEI may require to be provided with real time results data feed of your Events according to FEI requirements; in this case you and your provider will be informed accordingly.

+8. OTHER TECHNOLOGY/SERVICE PROVIDER(S)

+Will you use other technology/service provider(s) at your event?

+No $\boxtimes$ ---- -------------

+9. PRIZE GIVING CEREMONY

+The owner of the winning horse/pony must be invited to the prize giving ceremony for the Grand Prix, if present at the event.

 The number of athletes required to present themselves for the prize-giving ceremony of each competition is 5.

 All Prize Giving Ceremonies must strictly follow the Covid-19 guidelines for Prize giving protocols and media activities.

-10.ADVERTISING ON ATHLETES AND HORSES At CSI events, and all competitions except for the Nations Cup, athletes are authorised to carry the logo of their personal sponsor in accordance with the articles 256.3 and 257.3 of the FEI Jumping Rules.
+10.ADVERTISING ON ATHLETES AND HORSES

+At CSI events, and all competitions except for the Nations Cup, athletes are authorised to carry the logo of their personal sponsor in accordance with the articles 256.3 and 257.3 of the FEI Jumping Rules.

 The Chief Steward will check that the advertising on athletes and horses complies with these Articles.

+11.TICKETING
-11.TICKETING Are you selling tickets for spectators to attend your event: Yes \square No \boxtimes Name of your ticketing provider: Web address to buy ticket: 12.BETTING Betting will be authorised by the Organiser: Yes \square No \boxtimes

-13.TRANSPORT REIMBURSMENT HORSES / PONIES
+Are you selling tickets for spectators to attend your event: Yes $\square$ No $\boxtimes$ Name of your ticketing provider: Web address to buy ticket: 12.BETTING Betting will be authorised by the Organiser: Yes $\square$ No $\boxtimes$ 13.TRANSPORT REIMBURSMENT HORSES / PONIES Transport expenses to be paid by: The Organiser at per km.
+The Athlete

+14.WELCOME

-Transport expenses The Organiser \square at The Athlete \boxtimes 14.WELCOME of arrival of athletes, horses and their means of transport must be given order to facilitate their arrival.
-15.LOCAL TRANSPOR Walking distance ⊠ TATION - ARRANGEMENTS FROM HOTEL TO SHOWGROUNDS • ervice to be paid by the Organiser from / the Athlete proximate cost per round trip: 1000 rub 16.ENTRY RIGHT TO S SHOWGROUNDS/ACCREDITED PERSONS Entry right to the st able area according to FEI Veterinary Regulations Articles 1008-1009.
-NUMBER OF ACCRE DITED PERSONS: Athlete: Partner: Groom: Horse Owner: two (2) accreditations per horse acc. to FEI-Passport
+The time and date of arrival of athletes, horses and their means of transport must be given to the Organiser in order to facilitate their arrival.

-17.SUSTAINABILITY
+15.LOCAL TRAN SPORTATION - A ARRANGEMENTS FROM HOTEL TO SHOWGROU NDS Walking dista nce

+Organiser Shuttle Service Public Transport $oxtimes$ to be paid by the Organiser $oxdisp$ / the Athlete $oxdisp$ If paid by Athlete approximate cost per round trip: 1000 Rub Other:

+16.ENTRY RIGHT TO SHOWGROUNDS/ACCREDITED PERSONS

+Entry right to the stable area according to FEI Veterinary Regulations Articles 1008-1009.

+NUMBER OF ACCREDITED PERSONS:

+Athlete: 1 Partner: 1 Groom: 1

+Horse Owner: 2 two (2) accreditations per horse acc. to FEI-Passport

+17. SUSTAINABILITY